rust-lang/book/second-edition/src/ch03-02-data-types.md

 Each variant can be either signed or unsigned and has an explicit size.
-Signed and unsigned refers to whether it’s possible for the number to be negative or positive; in other words, whether the number needs to have a sign with it (signed) or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
+Signed and unsigned refers to whether it’s possible for the number to be negative or not; in other words, whether the number needs to have a sign with it (signed) or whether it will only ever be positive or zero and can therefore be represented without a sign (unsigned).
 It’s like writing numbers on paper: when the sign matters, a number is shown with a plus sign or a minus sign; however, when it’s safe to assume the number is positive, it’s shown with no sign.
 Signed numbers are stored using two’s complement representation (if you’re unsure what this is, you can search for it online; an explanation is outside the scope of this book).

 Each signed variant can store numbers from -(2<sup>n - 1</sup>) to 2<sup>n -
 1</sup> - 1 inclusive, where `n` is the number of bits that variant uses.
 So an